2023 The Cinderella Army

 The raid entailed three Canadian attack zones and we next move northeast to the beach at Puys, arguably Canada's darkest hour of WW2, followed by a visit to Pourville to the southwest and Merritt's Bridge.
 We pause for lunch, allowing time to explore the many restaurants which line the inner harbour.

-In the afternoon we conclude the visit of the battlefields with a view of Dieppe from the coastal cliffs above, and close out our day with a visit to the Dieppe Canadian War Cemetery, tucked away up the hill and beyond the edge of town which beckons Canadians to visit.
+In the afternoon we conclude the visit of the battlefields with a view of Dieppe from the coastal cliffs above, to recall the largest air battle of the entire Second World War which took place here in the skies over the beaches of Dieppe.
+We close out our day with a visit to the Dieppe Canadian War Cemetery, tucked away up the hill and beyond the edge of town, which beckons Canadians to visit.
 Listen here to CBC's Robert Bowman and his broadcast from Dieppe the day after the raid.
 Overnight Dieppe - hotel tba.
 [B]

 Today begins with a visit to the impressive site at La Coupole, a German bunker complex built to launch V-2 rockets against London and southwest England.
 The site was captured by the allies in September 1944 and abandoned, until the mid-1990s when it was restored and opened as a museum.